Please see below for the scope of the call, plus details on workshops supporting this funding call.

 Grants will be expected to run for a period from 3 months up to a maximum of 9 months.

-All approved proposals should start no later than 1st September 2021.
+All approved proposals should be able to start no later than 1st October 2022.
 Any grants that are not making progress as planned by this date, or at any time subsequently, will have their funding allocation reviewed and may be withdrawn.

-If you have any questions about the UKCCSRC 2021 Funding Call please get in touch with Carys Blunt, Finance and Centre Manager on 0114 2157228.
+If you have any questions about the UKCCSRC 2022 Funding Call please get in touch with Carys Blunt, Centre and Finance Manager on email@example.com or 0114 2157228.

 The PI and Co-Is of the UKCCSRC grant are not acting as contact points for this call and will not be involved in the handling or review of received applications.